 Having ruled out the beaches, we started looking at a desert or oasis trip.
 We had planned a camping trip to the Black and White deserts in November, but after the Metrojet plane crash on October 31 the government stepped up security all over the country and they were nervous about tourists driving to the desert.
 On the way out of Cairo we were detained at a security checkpoint for over an hour before being told to return to the city.
 We didn’t want to risk another cancelled trip this time so we crossed the deserts off the list.

-Andreas had visited the Siwah oasis with a group of friends last year and thought I would enjoy it.
+Andreas had visited the Siwa oasis with a group of friends last year and thought I would enjoy it.
 It is only a short distance from Alexandria so wouldn’t involve a long desert drive.
-But then last week we got a message from our school’s director, and then a similar one from our embassy, advising against travel to Siwah until further notice.
+But then last week we got a message from our school’s director, and then a similar one from our embassy, advising against travel to Siwa until further notice.
 So we scrapped that plan, along with all the other oases as they are even further into the desert.

 Maybe we should visit our friends in Israel?
 Nope, to get there from here involves a long layover in Jordan, not enough time in the weekend.
 Same problem with Cyprus.